 Plan extra capacity to handle potential failure or replacement of capacity devices, disk groups, and hosts.
 When a capacity device is not reachable, Virtual SAN recovers the components from another device in the cluster.
 When a flash cache device fails or is removed, Virtual SAN recovers the components from the entire disk group.

 Reserve extra capacity to make sure that Virtual SAN recovers components after a host failure or when a host enters maintenance mode.
 For example, provision hosts with enough capacity so that you have sufficient free capacity left for components to successfully rebuild after a host failure or during maintenance.
 This is important when you have more than three hosts, so you have sufficient free capacity to rebuild the failed components.
 If a host fails, the rebuilding takes place on the storage available on another host, so that another failure can be tolerated.
-However, in a three-host cluster, Virtual SAN will not perform the rebuild operation if the Number of failures to tolerate is set to 1 because when one host fails, only two hosts remain in the cluster.
-To tolerate a rebuild after a failure, you must have at least three hosts.
+However, in a four-host cluster, Virtual SAN will not perform the rebuild operation if the Number of failures to tolerate is set to 1 because when one host fails, only two hosts remain in the cluster.
+To tolerate a rebuild after a failure, you must have at least three surviving hosts.

 Provide enough temporary storage space for changes in the Virtual SAN VM storage policy.
 When you dynamically change a VM storage policy, Virtual SAN might create a layout of the replicas that make up an object.
 When Virtual SAN instantiates and synchronizes those replicas with the original replica, the cluster must temporarily provide additional space.